thelinuxlich/go-go-try/readme.md

 - a callback that receives `err` as first parameter (the return value of the callback is returned if the first parameter throws)

 If you use TypeScript, the types are well defined and won't let you make a mistake.

+## Related

+- [settle-it](https://github.com/astoilkov/settle-it) – Like `Promise.allSettled()` but for sync and async functions.
+Similarly to `good-try` it handles sync/async functions that throw an error.
+However, it returns an object so you know if and what error was thrown.